chanwwei/Final-Year-Project/README.md

 # Final-Year-Project

-Tilte: Using Word2Vec-LDA-Word Mover Distance for Comparing the Patterns of Information Seeking and Sharing during the COVID-19 Pandemic
+Title: Using Word2Vec-LDA-Word Mover Distance for Comparing the Patterns of Information Seeking and Sharing during the COVID-19 Pandemic

 This study intends to answer the following research questions through a Malaysian case study: